nezaj/logs/README.md

 * Woke up very early, 5:40am
 * Was thinking about work and stomach unsettled from late night snack
 * Realized I'm over-thinking and need to relax
-* Got my first gym work out in for the feek, felt great
+* Got my first gym work out in for the week, felt great
 * Managed to catch the 8:45 shuttle, first time in over week
 * Very productive day, fixed lots of small bugs, double login for real this time, and requested iOS device
 * Something to think about btw, maybe have a separate Work section?